 Predators and Threats

 Cats are the mourning dove’s biggest threat.
-It’s also considered a game bird and is hunted in 40 states.
-They and especially their babies are also often preyed upon by diurnal birds of prey such as hawks and falcons along with corvids, grackles, and rat snakes.
-Lead poisoning from eating spent shot in hunting fields is another threat and some hunters plant their favorite seed plants to lure them to the sites.
+It’s also considered a game bird and is hunted in approximately 40 states, depending on annual regulations.
+They and especially their babies are also often preyed upon by diurnal birds of prey such as hawks and falcons, along with corvids, grackles, and rat snakes.
+Lead poisoning from eating spent shot in hunting fields is another threat, and some hunters plant their favorite seed plants to lure them to the sites.

 Reproduction, Babies, and Lifespan

 Mourning Doves sometimes reuse their own or other species’ nests.
 Males present nesting sites for females to choose from, after which the female builds the nest with the help of the male out of twigs, conifer needles, and grass blades in dense deciduous or coniferous trees.
-Females lay 1-2 eggs which are incubated for 2 weeks before hatching.
-The babies are called squabs and they are fed milk for 3-4 days, after which they also eat seeds.
-They begin fledging in 11-15 days and are still fed by their father for up to 2 weeks.
+Females lay 1 to 2 eggs, which are incubated for 2 weeks before hatching.
+The babies are called squabs, and they are fed milk for 3 to 4 days, after which they also eat seeds.
+They begin fledging in 11 to 15 days and are still fed by their father for up to 2 weeks.
 The age of the first molt is 3 months, with adult molting occurring once every 14 days.
-At 85 days they are able to breed.
-If the juveniles survive their first year, they can live for 4-5 years in the wild.
+At 85 days, they are able to breed.
+If the juveniles survive their first year, they can live for 4 to 5 years in the wild.
 In captivity, they can live for up to 19 years.

 Population